Screenshot 365

 First in, First Out

 Your first in, first out (or FIFO) is where the assets produced or purchased first are sold to customers first.
-This is best if you sell perishables, like food, and also products that have a short shelf life.
+This is best if your business sells perishables, like food, and also products that have a short shelf life.

 Say you own a food truck business.
 With FIFO, you'd sell the burgers, fries, and drinks you made or bought first before the newer ones.
 This way, you're always serving up the freshest food to your customers and none of your ingredients would go off.